Simply-Love/Simply-Love-SM5/README.md

 # Simply-Love-Tweaks
 A new game mode that's basically Simply Love ITG but with a couple added features.
-Right now this mode ONLY works for player 1 playing alone in event single normal mode.
-So no marathons, probably no doubles, no FA+/Casual/Stomper, no two players at once, no coin modes (they may work but haven't tested).
+Right now this mode works best for single player event mode.
+So no marathons, maybe no doubles, no FA+/Casual/Stomper, no coin modes (they may work but haven't tested).
 This mode uses a profile's stats.xml to save/load scores (which is what Simply Love ITG mode uses)

 Requirements: